 Benchmarks for Teaching Effectiveness Project

-The KU Center for Teaching Excellence is offering one-year $5,000 grants to academic departments to participate in the Benchmarks for Teaching Effectiveness Program.
-These grants are offered as a part of the multi-institutional TEval project, supported by a grant from the National Science Foundation (NSF; DUE-1726087) to foster improved methods of reviewing, documenting and evaluating faculty teaching practices at KU and at the University of Colorado, Boulder, and the University of Massachusetts, Amherst.
+The Benchmarks for Teaching Effectiveness Program is part of the multi-institutional TEval project, supported by a grant from the National Science Foundation (NSF; DUE-1726087) to foster improved methods of reviewing, documenting and evaluating faculty teaching practices at KU and at the University of Colorado, Boulder, and the University of Massachusetts, Amherst.
 The Benchmarks Framework identifies seven dimensions of teaching practice that are designed to capture the teaching endeavor in its totality, including activities outside the classroom (e.g., identification of learning goals, assignment design, reviewing student work), and contributions to individual courses and the curriculum.
 Participants modify and adapt a rubric to guide the evaluation of teaching effectiveness (e.g., for promotion and tenure or progress toward tenure).
 It can also be used to foster teaching effectiveness as part of a peer review or teaching mentoring system.
-To date, nine KU departments in the Benchmarks Project have been working on creating a more nuanced process for evaluating teaching.
-Departments in Cohort 3 will join this effort, with opportunities to learn from work of the first two cohorts, and departments at our TEval partner institutions.
+To date, 12 KU departments in the Benchmarks Project have been working on creating a more nuanced process for evaluating teaching.

 Participant Information and Eligibility